wkolowski/Type-Theory-Wishlist/README.md

 ### Nested Inductive Families <a id="nested-families"></a> [↩](#toc)

-Nested Inductive Families (also called Truly Nested Inductive Types by some papers) are inductive families `I` in which the inductive occurrence of `I` in the indices is nested in some type constructor.
+Nested Inductive Families are inductive families `I` in which the inductive occurrence of `I` in the indices is nested in some type constructor.

-A relatively mild example is the type of complete binary trees.

 ```
 data Complete : Type -> Type